-How does Citizenship and Immigration Canada decide whether a refugee can be sponsored and resettled?
+How does Immigration, Refugees and Citizenship Canada decide whether a refugee can be sponsored and resettled?

 The decisions are based on:

 - documents sent by the sponsoring group, showing that it can adequately support the refugee,

 - supporting documents sent by the refugee about the claim for refugee protection,

 - other information available to the officer (such as details of conditions in the country the refugee is fleeing and in the country the refugee has taken temporary asylum), and/or

 - an interview with the applicant.

 To be accepted for resettlement in Canada, the refugee must also pass medical and security checks.
 In addition, a visa officer will assess the refugee based on whether they:

 - are likely to establish themselves successfully in Canada,

 - have relatives or a sponsor in Canada,